openshift/enhancements/enhancements/etcd/automated-backups.md

 - Save cluster backups to PersistentVolumes or cloud storage
   - This would be a future enhancement or extension to the API
 - Automate cluster restoration
+  - Not targeted for a future enhancement at this time
+- Provide automated backups for non-self hosted architectures like Hypershift

 ### User Stories

-- As a cluster administrator I want to initiate a cluster backup without requiring a root shell on a control plane node so as to minimize the risk involved
+- As a cluster administrator I want to initiate a one-time cluster backup without requiring a root shell on a control plane node so as to minimize the risk involved
 - As a cluster administrator I want to schedule recurring cluster backups so that I have a recent cluster state to recover from in the event of quorum loss (i.e. losing a majority of control-plane nodes)
 - As a cluster administrator I want to have failure to take cluster backups for more than a configurable period to be reported to me via critical alerts